robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <h2><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i><a href="https://en.wikipedia.org/wiki/Ikigai">Ikigai</a></h2>

-Hi there!
-Lekan Molu here.
 Welcome to my web presence.
 I am a Senior Researcher in Microsoft Research Core -- New York City.
-In general, I collaborate widely across the company locations; but I am mostly a part of the robotics steering efforts and the [embodied AI research projects](https://www.microsoft.com/en-us/research/collaboration/embodied-ai/people/) between various cross-geographic teams throughout the company.
+I am a part of the robotics steering committee out of the [embodied AI research efforts](https://www.microsoft.com/en-us/research/collaboration/embodied-ai/people/) between various cross-geographic teams throughout the company.
 Most of what I do as a researcher and the questions that keep me up at night can be found here on my [research page](/research).

 <h4><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i> Research Chronology</h4>